archetype-themes/devkit/2. Architecture/Themes vs Components.md

-## Distinction between theme component files and theme files
+# Theme vs. Component files

 Theme component files focus on presentation and user interaction, making them customizable and reusable across any number of themes while theme files maintain the functionality of the store by managing state and defining the settings to be included.
 The specific settings included as part of theme files directly influence the behavior of theme components.

 The goal is to enforce a clear separation of concerns between theme component files and theme files.

-### Theme component files
+## Theme component files

 Theme component files primarily manage the visual presentation of the theme.
 These files are modular and are specifically designed to handle how elements look and behave on the front-end.